varun13169/Engineers_Garage/Timers in Atmega328p/README.md

 ###Description about the task:
 * Whats my task
 My task is to simulate threading.
-I designed two task one in which a counter increments after every second and another in which counter decrements after every two seconds.
+I designed two task one in which a counter increments after every second and another in which counter decrements after every two seconds.<br>
 Both the tasks are switched every 5.5 seconds and previous state of the task is preserved.

 * timers relation
 In this project I’m using timer1, which is a 16 bit timer therefore maximum count it can go for is 2^16 = 65536.
-Minimum value of time that I want is 0.5 seconds.
+Minimum value of time that I want is 0.5 seconds.<br>
 My Arduino is equipped with a frequency oscillator, having freq.
 1,60,00,000Hz.

-Therefore to generate an interrupt at every 0.5 seconds *Count = (0.5 * 1,60,00,000)/1 - 1 = 79,99,999*
+Therefore to generate an interrupt at every 0.5 seconds<br>
+*Count = (0.5 * 1,60,00,000)/1 - 1 = 79,99,999*<br>
 I need a register capable of counting 79,99,999(which is not available).

 So I decided to use a pre-scalar with a value of 256.
-Now for every to generate an interrupt at every 0.5 seconds *Count = (0.5 * 1,60,00,000)/256 - 1 = 31249*
+Now for every to generate an interrupt at every 0.5 seconds.<br>
+*Count = (0.5 * 1,60,00,000)/256 - 1 = 31249*<br>
 I need a register capable of counting 31249(16 bit timer with a prescaler of 256 can easily do that).
 Therefore, after every 0.5 seconds an interrupt is generated.

 * logic
 Both thread follows a pattern which can be simulated by generating an interrupt of 0.5 seconds.
-Thread 1 repeats itself after every 22 seconds(includes the time of other thread which will be executed in between) and thread 2 repeats itself after every 77 seconds(includes the time of other thread which will be executed in between).
+Thread 1 repeats itself after every 22 seconds(includes the time of other thread which will be executed in between) and thread 2 repeats itself after every 77 seconds(includes the time of other thread which will be executed in between).<br>
 Therefore if a variable is initialised to keep track on the pattern for a specific thread, it can be reseted to zero after every complete cycle of that specific thread.